AJ Divisional News

 Division AJ is currently e-serving Orders to attorneys/parties who have registered their primary and secondary email addresses with the 15th Judicial Circuit.
-Register for Judicial E-service.
+Register for Judicial E-service through Online Services.

 Please note that E-filing is the electronic filing of documents with the office of the Clerk & Comptroller of Palm Beach County.
 See Florida Rule of Judicial Administration 2.515.
 For more information on E-filing, please call (561) 355-2986 or visit MyPalmBeachClerk.com.

-Proposed Orders, including Agreed Orders, Ex Parte Orders, and Orders Specially Setting Hearing are to be submitted through the Online Scheduling System.
-They will be rejected if they do not include A cover letter of form cover sheet as an attachment/supporting document.
+Proposed Orders, including Agreed Orders, Ex Parte Orders, and Orders Specially Setting Hearing are to be submitted through OnLine Services (OLS).
+They will be rejected if they do not include a cover letter or form cover sheet as an attachment/supporting document along with the motion.

-Copies of the motion should also be attached as a supporting document if applicable.
+Copies of the motion must also be attached as a supporting document if applicable.

 Please list all email addresses of all counsel and all parties on all proposed orders and include a cover letter referencing the date of the hearing and whether opposing counsel has reviewed and approved of the form of the proposed order.
-All orders submitted without a cover letter will be rejected.
+All orders submitted without a cover letter and a copy of the Motion will be rejected.

 Special Set Hearings

-Special Set Motions are scheduled via the Online Scheduling System and are set by Order Setting Hearing which is available under our Divisional Forms and Orders.
+Special Set Motions are scheduled via the Online Scheduling System in Online Services and are set by Order Setting Hearing which is available under our Divisional Forms and Orders.

-Only one block of time (15 & 30 minutes) per day for each case may be reserved.
+Only one block of time (15 & 30 minutes) per WEEK for each case may be reserved.
+NO EXCEPTIONS.